criipto/criipto-verify-expo/README.md

 [Guide to Expo universal links](https://docs.expo.dev/guides/deep-linking/)

-Enable switchback by adding the following to your `app.json`:
+Enable switchback on android by adding the following to your `app.json`:

 ```
 "plugins": [